 Scientists from Developing Countries

-The Laboratory welcomes feedback and suggestions on how to further improve our efforts for effectively recruiting individuals from diverse populations and encouraging their participation in our educational programs.
-Please email any comments or suggestions to Dr. David J. Stewart, Executive Director, Meetings & Courses Program.
+We welcome feedback and suggestions on how to further improve efforts for effectively recruiting students and scientists from diverse groups and encouraging their participation in our educational programs.
+Please email any comments or suggestions to Dr. David J. Stewart, Executive Director of the Meetings & Courses Program.

 CODE OF CONDUCT FOR ALL PARTICIPANTS IN CSHL MEETINGS